weegreenblobbie/pycontrol/ROADMAP.md

 - Persist the event and camera selection in a config file, so reloading the app auto loads the last selected event and sequence file.

+- Add gps time and system time delta to the gps status line, to help verify if chrony is correctly syncing system time.

 - (if necessary) Use pvlib to lookup altitude from gps lat, long

 - See if I can speed up scan_cameras().